great-expectations/great_expectations/docs/guides/tutorials/getting_started/set_up_data_docs.rst

 How did we get those Expectations?
 --------------------------------------

 You can create and edit Expectations using several different workflows.
-The CLI ``scaffold`` command just used one of the quickest and simplest: scaffolding Expectations using an automated :ref:`Profiler <Profilers>`.
+The CLI ``scaffold`` command just used one of the quickest and simplest: scaffolding Expectations using an automated :ref:`Profiler <profilers>`.

 This Profiler connected to your data (using the Datasource you configured in the previous step), took a quick look at the contents of the data, and produced an initial set of Expectations.
 The Profiler considers the following properties, amongst others: